 - You love miso soup.

-- You want to make vegan miso soup.
+- You want to make homemade miso soup.

-- You are looking for variations for vegan miso soup.
+- You are looking for vegan miso soup recipe.

 Let me show you how to make it.
 If you want to check the recipe immediately, please visit the link below.
 Let's get started!